microsoft/Build-omi/README.md

 For universal builds, we recommend the use of a SuSE 10 system.
-The SuSE 10 release is slightly older than RedHat 5.0, and thus builds backwards compaibility binaries for all of the Linux platforms that we support.
+The SuSE 10 release is slightly older than RedHat 5.0, and thus builds backwards compatibility binaries for all of the Linux platforms that we support.

 ### Setting up a system to build a universal package